-It causes some surprise when I state I want to be a parent. primarily because I’m not in any kind of committed relationship.
+It caused surprise in some quarters when I stated that I wanted to be a parent, primarily because I’m not in any kind of committed relationship.
 So often, people seem surprised when they discover I’m going to be a single parent – why am I going to take on that level of responsibility without any support from a partner?
-It’s not always said to me directly, but to my family – who always report that back to me, to allow me to laugh at such a perspective … and occasionally get cross at such a skewed perspective.
+It’s not always said to me directly, but to my family – who always report that back to me, to allow me to laugh at such a perspective … and occasionally get cross at such a skewed one.

 Of course, choosing to become a single father is considered to be even bigger by many; that’s a rareity even within the community of single parenthood.
 I’m a confusing statistical reality in many peoples’ minds, and am forced to accept that attitude; as frustrating as it is to be considered such an oddity in the grand scheme of things (and I am well-used to being a minority in many ways), I accept that some people will just think that way no matter what.

 Another question that gets posed – usually to my mum, interestingly enough, like people are worried about my reaction if they said it directly to me – is about my ability to cope with the day to day minutiae of parenthood.
 As a single man, I’m struck by the difference between this role and single motherhood – women who are naturally assumed that they will be just be able to cope without any concerns.
 Instinct – or something else – will just take over and allow a mother to perform perfectly in every situation, whereas I will lag behind in some unspecified way.